-- Talking with your academic advisor could help you learn about new degree options.
+- Talk with your academic advisor to learn more about your degree options.

-- Many colleges let you create your own major so you can focus on a specific topic.
+- Many colleges let you create your own major so you can study a more niche subject that interests you.

-There are many factors you should consider before committing to a major, including the program cost, salary expectations, and employment rates in that field.
-In addition, you should think about your personality, personal and professional goals, and interests.
+Before you commit to a major, you should consider several factors, including the program cost, your salary expectations, and the employment rates in that field of study.
+In addition, you should think about your personality, your academic and professional goals, and your interests.

-Including these variables in your decision process can help ensure you choose a major that resonates with your personal mission, values, and passions.
+Here, we help you choose a major that resonates with your personal mission, values, and passions.

 6 Key Factors to Consider When Choosing a Major

 Choosing a major represents a significant step in the college process, and it shouldn't be taken lightly.
-Here are six factors to consider before committing to a major.
+Here are six factors to consider before choosing a major.